zed-ex/CTD-1D-Documentation-Site/docs/signup.md

 ```

 ### def show_scores(self)
-The method destroys the current window and opens up the 'Scores()' Class as the new window.
+The method destroys the current window and opens up the `Scores()` Class as the new window.
 ``` py
 def show_scores(self):
         self.destroy()